 The UK VAT compliance regime is separate from that for income and gains.
-It is the first UK tax to be subject to the UK Government’s “Making Tax Digital” (MTD) initiative.
-There is a rolling programme whereby those who must file VAT returns (in principal once any VAT-able “supplies” reach the annual VAT threshold currently £85,000) must do them using MTD.
+It was the first UK tax to be subject to MTD

 Double tax treaties (DTA)

-There are two main types of DTA which the UK has with other countries of which 10 are for “estate taxes" and over 130 apply to taxes on income and / or capital gains.
+There are two main types of DTA which the UK has with other countries of which 10 are for “estate taxes" and over 130 in relation to taxes on income and / or capital gains.

 Where an individual, company (or more rarely trust) is tax resident under local law both in the UK and in another country which have a DTA between them, it usually contains rules to determine in which of those two countries the taxpayer is resident for the purposes of the DTA.